lashoun/upgraded-fefates-randomizer/README.md

 ### Example Custom Run

 ```
-python updated_randomizer.py -ba -bac -bc -bdc -bss 20 -dms -esc -esd -esi -g "Conquest" -gsm 350 -mc 5 -ns 3
+python updated_randomizer.py -ba -bac -bc -bdc -bssmax 25 -bssmin 15 -dms -elsc -esc -esi -g "Conquest" -gsmax 370 -gsmin 270 -mc 5 -ns 3 -rsgs
 ```

 This example command will ensure the following:
 - Anna will not be randomized
-- Neither will Amiibo characters
+- neither will Amiibo characters
-- Neither will children characters
+- neither will children characters
 - DLC classes will be banned
-- all units will have a total Lvl 1 base stats sum of 20
+- all units will have a total Lvl 1 base stats sum randomly sampled between 15 and 25
 - unit models will not be swapped, i.e. they will appear as the original unit
+- there will only be 2 staff-only characters (the retainer and an early recruit)
 - Corrin will have a sword-wielding final class
 - only Conquest replacement units will be updated; in particular, they should all have different final classes (except maybe children).
-- all units will have a total growth rates sum of 350
+- all units will have a total growth rates sum randomly sampled between 270 and 370
 - all unit stat modifiers will be increased by 5
 - all units will have 3 randomized skills